 - All staff understand how to be a “good coachee”.

 - Establish mutually beneficial, cross-organisational coaching networks beyond World Animal Protection.

-Previously, the managers had not had any specific coaching training and the understanding and skill set amongst the manager population was varied.
+Previously, the managers had not had any specific coaching training and the understanding and skill set around a coaching style of leadership varied.